anaptecs/jeaf-generator/jeaf-generator-test-deprecation-report/src-gen/main/resources/com.anaptecs.jeaf.junit.pojo.md

 This is the first line of the first comment
 2nd line

-:exclamation:**Deprecation Notice (since: Big bang, removed with: Last X-Mas, go live date: ):**<br>We do not like this class any more.
+:exclamation:**Deprecation Notice (since: Big bang, removed with: Last X-Mas, go live date: , end of compatibility phase: ):**<br>We do not like this class any more.

 <br>